 Peluso CEMC-6 Stereo Microphone Kit

-Additional capsules with omni-directional, cardioid, wide cardioid, and hyper-cardioid patterns available.
+Additional omni-directional, wide cardioid, and hyper-cardioid pattern capsules are included.

-KIT Includes Two Acoustically Matched CEMC-6 Microphones with Cardioid Capsules, Two Shock Mounts, Two Hard Mounts, and Two Wind Screens all packed in a Flight Case.
+Stereo Kit Includes two acoustically matched CEMC-6 Microphones with Cardioid Capsules, Two Shock Mounts, Two Hard Mounts, and Two Wind Screens, all packed in a Flight Case.

 Peluso CEMC6 Technical Data